solliancenet/developing-web3-workshop/04_Polygon.md

         yarn
         ```

-3. Open the file `contracts/polygon/SimpleStorage/.secret.example`.
-Copy your private key from meta mask as instructed and paste it into .secret.example.
-Then rename the file to just `.secret`.
+2. Be sure that you renamed the `.secret.example` file and copied your metamask private key into it

+    - You can get your private key by opening the metamask, then selecting the vertical ellipses and then select **Account Details**, then select **Export Private Key**.

-4. When prompted to open a separate terminal window to run the truffle development blockchain, follow these steps to split the current bash
+3. When prompted to open a separate terminal window to run the truffle development blockchain, follow these steps to split the current bash
 window:

    1. Hover over bash near the right of the terminal window.